hydrodog/CPE810J_2016F_XDF/readme.txt

 4. Go to "Libraries" pane and select "Add External JARS.."
 5. Locate the downloaded Library.
 6. Click "Apply" and "OK" you are good to go.

+We successfully extarcted text and image from the PDF file, but the output is text in bulk and images in bulk.
+Now we are trying to extarct the extract all the contents for a pdf file.
+ConvertToByteArray class converts the Image extarcted into a byte array, further we will try to convert the whole pdf file into byte array.